KainGNX/spa-vue-app/readme.md

 # SPA Vue App with Laravel

 A basic boilerplate setup and example of an SPA (single page application) using Vue, Laravel, and Webpack.
+This also assumes a basic understanding Laravel and its webpack setup.
+See "Technologies" below for information.

 ## Installation
 Make sure that virtual machine and vagrant are installed.